unitaryfund/unitary.fund/posts/_markdown/metriq_qedc.md

 measure the effectiveness of quantum computing hardware for specific applications (further information provided in this [preprint](https://arxiv.org/abs/2110.03137)).
-This provided some of the first application-oriented benchmarks that we made public with supporting data along with a preprint–an incredibly valuable asset to the benchmarking community.
+This provided some of the first application-oriented benchmarks that were made public with supporting data along with a preprint–an incredibly valuable asset to the benchmarking community.
 Recently, the QED-C benchmarks suite was updated and new optimization benchmarks ([preprint](https://arxiv.org/abs/2302.02278)).